Coastal Processes (AQA GCSE Geography): Revision Note

 • Constructive waves are beach builders

-Constructive Wave
+Constructive wave

-Long with low height
+• Wavelength: long with a low height

-Low (6–8 per minute)
+• Frequency: low (6–8 per minute)

-High (10–12 per minute)
+• Frequency: high (10-12 per minute)

 Diagram compares two wave types: constructive with a strong swash and weak backwash, building beaches; destructive with a strong backwash, eroding beaches.

-Wave type characteristics.
+Wave type characteristics

 Worked Example